Last updated: 02/18/2021

 - U.S. citizens are permitted to enter Uzbekistan but usually need a visa.
 Please see the Country Specific Information on travel.state.gov for more details.

-- A negative COVID-19 test is required for entry within 72 hours of the initiation of travel to Uzbekistan.
+- A negative PCR COVID-19 test is required for entry within 72 hours of the initiation of travel to Uzbekistan.

-- Health screening procedures in place at airports and other ports of entry.
+- Are health screening procedures in place at airports and other ports of entry?
+Yes

 - Only emergency and Mission-critical IV and NIV services are currently being offered.
 Please contact TashkentIV@state.gov or (for NIV) ConsularTashkent@state.gov.

 - 103 is the number to call an ambulance from a phone in Uzbekistan.